-Physiological psychology is an upper-level course concerned with the physiological basis of behavior, with an emphasis on the organization and function of the central nervous system.
-Psychopathology, addiction, sexuality, disorders of consumption, emotion, arousal, as well as stress and coping will be studied from an anatomical and physiological viewpoint.
+Physiological psychology is an upper-division course concerned with the physiological basis of behavior, with an emphasis on the organization and function of the central nervous system.
+Psychopathology, emotion, sleep, sexuality, and stress will be studied from an anatomical and physiological viewpoint.
 The biological basis of this course is applicable to many fields including clinical, abnormal, developmental, behavioral and health psychology.
-The course is recommended for students preparing for the advanced Graduate Record Exam in psychology.
+This course is recommended for students preparing for the advanced Graduate Record Exam in psychology.
 One-hour lab included.
 Prerequisite: PSY 100 and junior status.
 (Offered in fall.)